automl/neps/README.md

 Using `neps` always follows the same pattern:

-1. Define a `run_pipeline` function capable of evaluating different architectural and/or hyperparameter configurations for your problem.
+1. Define a `evaluate_pipeline` function capable of evaluating different architectural and/or hyperparameter configurations for your problem.
 1. Define a search space named `pipeline_space` of those Parameters e.g. via a dictionary
-1. Call `neps.run` to optimize `run_pipeline` over `pipeline_space`
+1. Call `neps.run(evaluate_pipeline, pipeline_space)`

 In code, the usage pattern can look like this: